 This is your official student I.D., and it will allow you to check out library books.
-If you deposit money to it, you are able to use it like a debit card to make Cougar Cash purchases on campus such as printing in the library, food in the cafeteria tax-free and items from the bookstore.
-Visit the Student Services Center (VSSC) to have your photo taken and get your card.
+If you deposit money to it, you can use it like a debit card to make purchases such as printing in the library, food from the self-serve café and items from the bookstore.
+Visit the Cougar Center webpage to request your card.
 Use the CougarCard Activity Quick Link at myWSU to manage your CougarCard.

 Take the online mandatory ethical research training